monsoonmaelstrom/book2/book2.md

 “Go on.”

 “They’ve been friends since they were kids, and Liam wants me to trust Peter, but I can’t.
-I can stop making it obvious that I don’t, but I don’t know if that will be enough.”
+I can stop making it obvious I don’t, but I don’t know if that will be enough.”

 Alex shrugs.